One of the most common questions I get is about managing storage on iPhones, just like this email from Rosita in Upland:

 I've tested several of these, and for speed, especially when dealing with a lot of pictures, you'll want a fast one.
 I used the latest PNY Duo Link V3 USB 3.2 Gen 2 Type-C OTG Flash Drive for my testing.
 It has a USB-C connector on one end and a traditional USB-A on the other, meaning it can connect to pretty much any recent phone or computer.
 Plus, it offers storage capacities from 256GB up to 2TB and has super fast transfer speeds!
 Another option is the SanDisk iXpand, which uses a Lightning connector (though it won't be as fast for transfers).
 Really, you can use any flash drive your iPhone recognizes.

-How to Transfer Your Photos
+How to Copy Your Photos from iPhone to Flash Drive

 Insert the flash drive into the bottom of your iPhone.